 There are many companies in China that produce and sell furniture that is made with toxic materials, but there are exceptions to that trend.
 As with any purchase, you need to do your research, check the company certifications, and make sure your furniture will be non-toxic.

 If you want to create a toxin-free home, it’s worth starting with nontoxic furniture as it’s one of the main pollutants of indoor air.
 The toxins found in conventional furniture, especially in flame retardant substances, stains and glues, can have a damaging effect on your health leading to a variety of health conditions, including cancer.

 Although nontoxic furniture is can be more expensive and more difficult to find, it’s worth spending the extra money as it will help you cut the amount of harmful substances in your home and protect your family’s health.
-If you want to create a toxin-free home, apart from furniture, you should consider getting organic mattresses, organic bedding and non-toxic cleaning products.
+If you want to create a toxin-free home, apart from furniture, you should consider getting organic mattress toppers, organic bedding and non-toxic cleaning products.

 Read More: Where to buy a chemical-free futon frame?